In-For-Disaster-Analytics/LLMRepository-Docker/README.md

 - `GIT_REPO_URL`: URL of the cookbook repository to use.
 - `GIT_BRANCH`: Branch of the cookbook repository to use.
 - `COOKBOOK_NAME`: Name of the cookbook, used for naming the directory
-- `COOKBOOK_WORKSPACE_DIR`: Directory where the cookbook repository will be cloned.
-If this directory exists, the script doesn't update the repository.
+- `COOKBOOK_WORKSPACE_DIR`: This is the designated directory for cloning the cookbook repository.
+If the directory already exists, the script does not perform an update.
+This directory serves as the active working directory during the Jupyter session, allowing direct interaction with the contents.
-- `COOKBOOK_REPOSITORY_DIR`: Directory where the cookbook repository will be cloned.
-If this directory exists, the script updates the cookbook.
-It is used to check for updates.
+- `COOKBOOK_REPOSITORY_DIR`: This directory is also used for cloning the cookbook repository.
+However, in contrast to `COOKBOOK_WORKSPACE_DIR`, if it already exists, the script updates the repository to ensure it contains the most recent changes.
+This directory is maintained as a hidden area, primarily utilized for update checks and not intended for direct user interaction.
 - `COOKBOOK_CONDA_ENV`: Name of the Conda environment to use.

 ## Execution